Are Unpaid Internships Legal in California? A Law Guide for Interns

-This ensures that the intern is performing duties from which they will learn important skills related to fields they are pursuing or wish to pursue.
+This ensures that the intern is performing duties from which they will learn essential skills related to fields they are pursuing or wish to pursue.
 The 1947 federal case which first established the “trainee” vs. “employee” distinction, Walling v.
 Portland Terminal Co., described valid legal “training” tasks as providing hands-on experience not always obtainable in a classroom.
 (In Walling’s example, trainees learned the operation of machinery in a railyard).

 Tasks which do not qualify as valid for “trainees” include routine, everyday duties such as photocopying, making coffee, ordering meals for executives, or sorting paperwork.
 “Interns” performing these tasks were judged by the courts in Glatt v.
-Fox Searchlight Pictures to not be obtaining skills relevant to any field of employment.
+Fox Searchlight Pictures, to not be obtaining skills relevant to any field of employment.

 “The training is for the benefit of the trainees”

-Trainees / interns should receive benefits from their time working with the employer.
+Trainees/interns should receive benefits from their time working with the employer.
 They should gain skills which can be put on a resume and used to obtain future jobs in that field.
-They will likely come away from their internship more proficient with machinery, software, techniques and practices used in their field of study.
+They will likely come away from their internship more proficient with machinery, software, techniques, and practices used in their field of study.

 This standard requires employers to clearly state what benefits their interns will receive when advertising the position.
 Vaguely defined terms such as “experience” or “resume building” are not acceptable; the employer should state concretely what skills the trainee will gain.